 Tricuspid atresia in children may be diagnosed before birth, with fetal echocardiogram.
 Our Fetal Heart Program can prepare a plan for delivery and care immediately after birth.

 Tricuspid atresia is usually diagnosed a few hours or days after birth.
-Pediatricians from other hospitals refer newborns to the Cardiac Center when they notice symptoms and signs such as a “blue baby with a heart murmur.”
-Pulse oximetry is a painless way to monitor the oxygen level of the blood.
+Pediatricians from other hospitals refer newborns to the Cardiac Center when the baby shows symptoms or signs that may indicate a heart problem, such as a blue tint to the skin or a heart murmur.

 Some or all of these tests may be required for diagnosis of tricuspid atresia in children:

-If the baby has labored breathing or poor effort, he or she may need help with a breathing machine or ventilator.
+If your baby has labored breathing or poor effort, he or she may need a breathing machine or ventilator.
 It is not uncommon for babies to have poor respiratory effort or apnea while on prostaglandin infusion.

 At least two and possibly three surgeries will be required: